 North Macedonia is a small country with a small population.
-But for many seeking a new life, it ticks a lot of boxes.
+But for many seeking a new life, it ticks many boxes.
 Stunningly beautiful countryside with mountain ranges and lakes to visit.
 Fascinating history, the relics of which can still be found across the country.
 A lively, diverse culture that draws upon both Eastern and Western influences.

 Best places to live in North Macedonia

 The capital of a country isn’t always the best place to live.
 But in the case of North Macedonia, many ex-pats have settled here.
-Indeed, a third of the North Macedonian population make their home in the nation’s capital, but that’s still less than 700,000 people so it doesn’t feel crowded.
+Indeed, a third of the North Macedonian population makes their home in the nation’s capital, but that’s still less than 700,000 people, so it doesn’t feel crowded.

-Bitola offers reasonable employment prospects and in terms of leisure activities, it won’t disappoint.
-As you’d expect of a city with over 100,000 inhabitants there are plenty of restaurants and bars to choose from, particularly in Shirok Sokak Street which also has a variety of well-preserved neoclassical buildings.
+Bitola offers reasonable employment prospects, and in terms of leisure activities, it won’t disappoint.
+As you’d expect of a city with over 100,000 inhabitants, there are plenty of restaurants and bars to choose from, particularly on Shirok Sokak Street, which also has a variety of well-preserved neoclassical buildings.

 Bitola is seated at the base of the Baba mountain, so living here grants you easy access to winter skiing or summer hiking opportunities in the Pelister National Park.

-Lake Ohrid, situated on the Albanian border with North Macedonia is the country’s top tourist destination.
+Lake Ohrid, situated on the Albanian border with North Macedonia, is the country’s top tourist destination.
 The combination of beautiful scenery and a diverse ecosystem led to the area being declared a UNESCO world heritage site back in 1979.
-Ohrid town, nestled on the edge of the lake and enjoying views across it is a worthy counterpart to the natural attractions of the area.
+Ohrid town, nestled on the edge of the lake and enjoying views across it, is a worthy counterpart to the area’s natural attractions.

-In Ohrid, you’ll discover fantastic architecture, some of which dates back to the fourth century.
-You could spend some of your leisure time exploring the churches, ancient settlements and fortifications of Ohrid.
+You’ll discover fantastic architecture in Ohrid, some of which date back to the fourth century.
+You could spend some of your leisure time exploring Ohrid’s churches, ancient settlements and fortifications.

 If spending at least some of your time communing with nature is important to you, Veles will suit you nicely.
 There are plenty of opportunities for hiking and camping in the surrounding countryside.

 If ancient history is your thing, you might enjoy living in or around Kumanovo.
 Like many cities in North Macedonia, it abounds with churches and sites of historical or cultural significance.
-Alongside the usual medieval or Ottoman period monuments there are also archaeological sites dating back to the neolithic, the bronze age and there’s even evidence of a Roman necropolis.
-Just 30 kilometres from Kumonovo you’ll also find the site of a 4,000-year-old megalithic astronomical observatory.
+Alongside the usual medieval or Ottoman period monuments, there are also archaeological sites dating back to the Neolithic, the bronze age, and there’s even evidence of a Roman necropolis.
+Just 30 kilometres from Kumanovo, you’ll also find the site of a 4,000-year-old megalithic astronomical observatory.

 Other honourable mentions

 North Macedonia is full of beautiful cities set in or near stunning countryside.
-If you’re not limited by the need to be near to a place of employment you really are spoilt for choice:
+If you’re not limited by the need to be near a place of employment, you really are spoilt for choice:

-Struga – Lies on the same lake as the better known and busier Ohrid.
-Struga town is split in two by the Black Drin river and much of the life and commerce of the town stretches along the river banks.
-The atmosphere has been compared to that of Amsterdam (though without the drugs or red light district!).
+Struga – Lies on the same lake as the better-known and busier Ohrid.
+Struga town is split in two by the Black Drin river, and much of the life and commerce of the town stretches along the river banks.
+The atmosphere has been compared to Amsterdam’s (though without the drugs or red light district!).

 Kratovo – If the idea of living in an extinct volcano piques your curiosity, check out Kratovo!
 This rural town is famed for stone bridges and stone buildings.
 The picturesque centre and striking surrounding landscape make Kratovo a popular destination for photographers and artists.